 It would be good for someone to choose the right time to visit Bethlehem, as the fights between the Hebrews and the Palestinians are fluctuating.
 It is common that periods of tension cause weariness to the opponents and are usually followed by relative peacefulness.
 During these calm periods the number of the worshipers to the Holy Land dramatically increases.

 While in Bethlehem we did not come across individual tourists, but only organized groups.
 The journey to the Holy Land is a quite complicated, because the visitors have to go through repeated safety controls in guard rooms that separate Jerusalem from the West Bank.
 Groups usually go through check points faster than the individual visitors, who are thoroughly interrogated and may even be patted down.

-All groups have a leader, who is also responsible for the sightseeing tour in the Temple of Birth.
+All groups have a leader, who is also responsible for the sightseeing tour in the Church of the Nativity.
 Some guides describe rare events, making it worthwhile for people to stay near them in order to enrich their knowledge.
-That's how we learned about the way the Temple of Birth was practically saved at the last minute from the Persian desecration in 614.
+That's how we learned about the way the Church of the Nativity was practically saved at the last minute from the Persian desecration in 614.

 When the Persian soldiers, under Khosrau (Chosroes), invaded the temple, one of them observed the narthex's mosaic, which depicted the three Persian wizards offering gifts to baby Jesus.
 "Stop, this is where our compatriots had worshiped, this may mean something", he said to his companions.